markoneill/trustbase-windows/TrustHubWin/README.md

 ## Structure Overview

-Trusthub for Windows is built of two main subgroups, the **Kernel Driver** and the **Policy Engine**.
+Trusthub for Windows has two main subgroups, the **Kernel Driver** and the **Policy Engine**.
 The **Kernel Driver** monitors connections, identifies TLS connections, and parses out the relevant information.
 The certificate chain and other relevant meta-data are passed to the **Policy Engine** for evaluation.
 The Policy Engine runs a pluggable list of validation protocols asynchronously to validate or reject the certificate.
 The Policy Engine then instructs the Kernel Driver to either allow or sever the connection.

 ## Kernel Driver Structure